Types of Wheelchairs

 A wheelbase chair, otherwise known as a scooter, has four small wheels extending from a low platform.
 The type of chair mounted on this platform varies according to the disability and needs of the user; some are even molded from a cast taken of the user’s most appropriate sitting position.

-One of the advantages of the wheelbase machine is that the chair can swivel and allow the user to mount and dismount from either side.
-A disadvantage is that the user must maintain a rigid posture when driving.
+One advantage of the wheelbase machine is that the chair can swivel and allow the user to mount and dismount from either side.
+A disadvantage is that the user must maintain a rigid posture when driving the scooter.
 This means that wheelbase chairs are rarely suitable for the severely disabled.

 The controls of the wheelbase chair are mounted on a frame that curves upward from the front of the platform to a height and position convenient for the user.
 A horizontal steering bar is attached across the top of the frame.